remy/remysharp.com/public/drafts/first-impressions-of-react.md

 So that's the `Message` component being composed into `Messages` and so on.
 I watched (at 2x speed) this interesting 30 minute talk on [re-write to React](https://www.youtube.com/watch?v=BF58ZJ1ZQxY).
 The gist being: the lowest leaf can be written as a React component, and then working *up* the chain, each component can be refactored to React and composed into the application.

-💡 I wondered whether I needed web components.
+💡 I wondered whether I actually needed web components.
 Would this do the same job?
 In theory, they map to regular HTML components (like `input`, `tr`, `div` and so on), so they compose-able by default.

 But then…I wondered if web components can progressively enhance.
 I _think_ they can, but honestly, I don't know.
 I've never felt like they'd been adopted the way the web developers had hoped.